 A good snack for lions, leopards, and crocodiles, to name a few, they are always alert.
 Wallowing in mud is one of their favorite activities and they live in abandoned aardvark burrows.

-They have an interesting sense of smell, alerting them to nearby predators, and are adaptable to change, hence known as one of the more populous species.
+They have a keen sense of smell, alerting them to nearby predators, and are adaptable to change, hence known as one of the more populous species.

 Where to See Warthogs: Kruger National Park • Sabi Sands Game Reserve • Timbavati Game Reserve • Kapama Private Game Reserve • Madikwe Game Reserve • Hluhluwe-Imfolozi Park • Greater Addo Elephant Park • Kwandwe Game Reserve

-The meerkat presents an iconic image of a small, brilliant, and somewhat mischievous predator of South Africa’s untamed wilderness.
+The meerkat presents an iconic image of a small, brilliant, and somewhat mischievous predator in South Africa’s untamed wilderness.